Southern Utah

 Time: 6h to drive to Monument Valley, 2h to see Monument Valley, 2 hours to drive to Chelly, 2 hours to see Chelly, 3 hours to drive to Mesa Verde.
 Sleep in the national forest near Mesa Verde.

-The cliff dwellings of Canyon de Chelly pale in comparison with Mesa Verde, and the rock art is fairly kitschy.
-If you have seen Mesa Verde, skip the North Rim.
-The 50-km South Rim Drive, on the other hand, offers a few interesting sights: the Tsegi Overlook (which offers an acrophobiac's-nightmare view down a 150-meter canyon face), the White House Overlook (which offers access via a 4-km round-trip trail to a cliff dwelling), the Spider Rock Overlook (which offers another great view of the canyon walls just across from a 250-meter monolith called "Spider Rock").
+The 50-km South Rim Drive has the most interesting sights: the Tsegi Overlook, the White House Overlook (which offers access via a 4-km round-trip trail to a cliff dwelling), the Spider Rock Overlook (which offers another great view of the canyon walls just across from a 250-meter monolith called "Spider Rock").

 - SAT 24: